mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 Simplifying Things with :func:`hydra_zen.zen`
 ---------------------------------------------

-.. note:: This part of the tutorial requires ``hydra-zen v0.9.0`` or later to be installed.

 We can simplify our task function, removing Hydra-specific logic from it, by using :func:`hydra_zen.zen`.

 Let's update our task function in `my_app.py` to be a simple function whose signature determines the fields that will be extracted and instantiated from our config.